erdongli/ezip/README.md

 When a new byte is pushed into the sliding window, all nodes that are affected need to be erased and re-inserted into the corresponding trees.

 ### Decompressor
 Decompressor maintains a single ring buffer as the sliding window for dictionary lookup.
-It simply goes through each code, decodes it accordingly and update the dictionary till end of file.
+It simply goes through each code, decodes it accordingly and updates the dictionary till end of file.

 ## Complexity